View Vera TARPLETT's Notice on bayofplentytimes.co.nz and share memories

 |

 TARPLETT, Vera Caroline.
 Passed away peacefully on Saturday 8 June 2019 at Hodgson House, Tauranga with her daughter and Son in law by her side.
 In her 97th year.
 Reunited with her beloved Bill.
 Cherished and fun- loving Mum of Terry (deceased), Robyn Carson and Denley Mum-in-law of Paul and Shirley.
-Great Grandma and Great Great Grandma of many.
-"Mum you will be loved and missed by all your family and friends" A special thank you to the carers and nurses of Hodgson House for your love, care and support shown to Mum and her family during our last days together.
+Loved Grandma of 7, Great Grandma and Great Great Grandma of many.
+"Mum you will be loved and missed by all your family and friends" A special thank you to the careers and nurses of Hodgson House for your love, care and support shown to Mum and her family during our last days together.
 A service to celebrate Vera's life will be held on Friday 14th June in the St Andrews Church Hall, Te Aroha Street, Hamilton at 11.00am followed by a private family cremation.
-In Lieu of flowers a donation to St John Ambulance may be left at the church.
+In lieu of flowers a donation to Alzheimers New Zealand may be left at the church.
 All communications may be made to the Tarplett family c/- James R Hill, 717 Grey Street, Hamilton.
 3216.
 FDANZ.